nicdgonzalez/ndglog/README.rst

 written in C.

-The purpose of this project is to practice writing thread-safe programs in C as well as to practice writing proper `CMake <https://cmake.org/>`_ scripts for the depending projects downstream since virtually *any* project can use a logger.
+The purpose of this project is to practice writing thread-safe programs in C as well as writing proper
+`CMake <https://cmake.org/>`_ scripts for the depending projects downstream since virtually *any* project can use a logger.